It may sound strange but there is a difference in the way both male and female communication styles in the workplace.

 In the same manner, direct communication which is often the communication style of many men and some women as well doesn’t mean that the person is arrogant, dominating or too proud.
 These are two different ways of communication.
 Each is effective in its manner.

 Men seek some time alone to solve a problem while women look for companionship:

-Men prefer to arrange their thoughts in a proper fashion and then speak up and clear the misunderstanding.
+Men prefer to arrange their thoughts properly and then speak up and clear the misunderstanding.
 Women, on the contrary, seek emotional support to speak their side of the story.
-They may use jargons and examples to explain things with clarity.
+They may use jargon and examples to explain things with clarity.

 Women tend to ask more questions: